Frequently Asked Questions

 Scottish Mortgage’s Investment guidelines are embedded in its investment policy.
 This is monitored by both the Board of Directors and Baillie Gifford.

 Baillie Gifford’s Investment Risk Team report directly to the Board twice a year.
-It has proprietary systems that assist in monitoring portfolios to ensure they are in compliance with organizational policy and client specific requirements.
+It has proprietary systems that assist in monitoring portfolios to ensure they are in compliance with organisational policy and client-specific requirements.

 The in-house Front Office System (FOS) is used throughout the firm, primarily as a tool for monitoring and adjusting portfolio holdings.
 A major benefit of FOS is the ability to check clients’ restrictions during the dealing process.
 A deal cannot be transferred to the Trading Team for action until all restrictions have been checked via the Front Office System and verified by an Investment Manager.